divsharma07/loons-td/README.md

 ## Final Notes

 ### Bugs and Issues
-There are no know bugs currently but here are some talking points in terms of the implementation:
+There are no known bugs currently but here are some talking points in terms of the implementation:
-1. The end game mechanics currently just check if the loons escape from the top boundry.
+1. The end-game mechanics currently just check if the loons escape from the top boundary.
 This can be further improved and made extensible.
 2. Current usage of ws and http is not ideal and usage of TLS certificates would be great once the API is deployed.
-3. The scoring and buying mechanism has server side checks, so client side exploitation will most probably be avoided.
+3. The scoring and buying mechanism has server-side checks, so client-side exploitation will most probably be avoided.
-4. The difficulty scaling is embedded into code right now and could be separated into config, with the user chosing how they want to play.
+4. The difficulty scaling is embedded into the code right now and could be separated into config, with the user choosing how they want to play.
 5. Currently the websocket server is tightly coupled with the HTTP server because it calls service methods to increment score and coin updates.
 This would need to be changed if we want to separate these servers.